 A Few Details

-Also, the courses completed for the Core and Electives must come from at least three different departments/disciplines, and 18 of your 36 credits must be at the 300 level.
+Also, the courses completed for the Core and Electives must come from at least three different departments/disciplines, and 18 of your 36 credits must be at the 300 level or above.

 For students who want to complement another major, the LAS minor can be a great fit.
 Like the major, it offers the opportunity to strengthen language skills and expand multicultural understandings.
 Students complete 24 credit hours in the three areas (Language, Core, Electives).
 The minor shares the same guiding principles as explained above for the major but the credit hours are distributed as outlined below.